ucfopen/Materia/docker/README.md

     ```
 ### Default User Accounts

 If you wish to log into Materia, there are [3 default accounts created for you based on the config](https://github.com/ucfopen/Materia/blob/master/fuel/app/config/materia.php#L56-L78).
-If you're on osx or linux, you'll also get a user based on the username you use on the host machine.
+If you're on OSX or Linux, you'll also get a user based on the username you use on the host machine.

 ### Updating a container